gabrieljamesknight/SongAssist/README.md

 List of requirements (objectives):
 Essential:
 •	Provide AI-assisted stem-splitting instrument isolation functionality.
-•	Ensure the web application can play MP3 files from the user's device.
 •	Implement a feature to add and delete bookmarks at specific timestamps within a song.
-•	Incorporate a feature to adjust the playback speed of the MP3 file without distorting the pitch.
+•   Provide an AI assistant that gives advice on playing the song.
+•   Develop functionality for generating guitar tablature based on the MP3 file provided.

 Desirable:
 •	Create on-screen buttons to instantly rewind or fast-forward to the nearest bookmark.
 •	Enable users to create, edit, and manage multiple playlists of songs they are learning.
 •	Include an interactive stem mixer.
-•   Provide an AI assistant that gives insight on the song where possible.
+•	Incorporate a feature to adjust the playback speed of the MP3 file without distorting the pitch.

 Optional:
-•	Develop a feature to allow users to pitch shift their MP3 files.
+•	Develop a feature to allow users to pitch shift their MP3 files without affecting playback speed.
 •	Allow users to name or label their bookmarks for easier identification.
 •	Implement a waveform display of the audio track to allow for more precise bookmark placement.
 •	Develop a customizable user-interface.